TempleEight/temple-docs/TempleEight/docs/guide/authentication.md

 ### Login
 The `login` endpoint again requires a POST request with a JSON object containing an `email` and `password` key.
-In response, it will also return an access token that will be used to authenticate subsequent requetss.
+In response, it will also return an access token that will be used to authenticate subsequent requests.
 If the email doesn't exist, or the password is incorrect, an error will be returned.

 ```bash